gvwilson/sensibleadventures/eimin-medef/eimin-medef.md

 "Are you all right?"
 I asked.

 He glared at his sleeve, then at me. "*La*, do I look all right?
-Stupid\...
+Stupid...
 Stupid of me.
 Where's the spare canteen?"

 "You have it," I said, pointing.
 He glared at me again, then at the canteen hanging at his hip.
 His look softened.
 Suddenly he laughed.

 "So I do. *La*, so I do."
 He handed me his bow, unstoppered the canteen, and splashed some water onto his face.
-"Gaaah\...
+"Gaaah...
 I'm a mess."

 Something rustled behind me.
 I whirled around.
 The female that Razi had shot was struggling to her feet.
 Her right wing hung bent at her side.